-Additional Indicators for Courses Exempted (EXE) In Progress (IP) Accelerated Students exempted from taking a Core course by the relevant academic Department will be awarded the Unit(s) but will not receive a Grade Point.
+Exempted (EXE) Students exempted from taking a Core course by the relevant academic Department will be awarded the Unit(s) but will not receive a Grade Point.
 Refer to section 2.4.
-For courses that extend more than one semester, the Grade Point will be given at the conclusion of the course.
-The status "IP" is assigned during the intervening semesters.
-Students completed a higher-level course.
+In Progress or courses that extend more than one semester, the Grade Additional Indicators for Courses (IP) oint will be given at the conclusion of the course.
+The tatus "IP" is assigned during the intervening semesters.
+Accelerated Students completed a higher-level course.
 Refer to section 2.5.
 Completed Students completed the course.
-Students repeated the course.
+Repeated Students repeated the course.
 Excluded The course was excluded from Graduation GPA computation.